rosedu/techblog/_posts/2013-03-26-git-is-the-answer-3.md

 One particular situation when multiple remotes are required is when using a fork of a GitHub repository and doing [pull requests][pr].
 This is also mentioned in the ["Syncing a fork" article on GitHub][sync-fork].

 After you create a repository fork on GitHub, you clone that fork.
 For example, I've forked the [ROSEdu site repository][rosedu-site] in [my forked repository][rosedu-site-razvand].
-I've cloned [the forked repository][rosedu-site-razvanad], worked on the local clone and then pushed changes.
+I've cloned [the forked repository][rosedu-site-razvand], worked on the local clone and then pushed changes.
 I would then create a pull request with those changes, that that they would be integrated in [the main repository][rosedu-site].

 A problem arises when the fork is not synced with the main repository.
 Ideally, there would be a GitHub option to sync the fork.
 Since that doesn't exist, the fork needs to be updated manually, though the local copy, as mentioned in the ["Syncing a fork" article on GitHub][sync-fork].